sdiehl28/baseball-analytics/README.md

   * this can be changed by using the --start-year and --end-year flags
 * **retrosheet_parse.py** -v --log=INFO --data-type --data-dir=../data
   * with --data-type option
-    * uses the precomputed optimized data type files at provided with this repo at `data/retrosheet`
+    * uses the precomputed optimized data type files provided with this repo at `data/retrosheet`
     * this can save several Gigs of RAM, if data goes back to the 1950s or earlier
   * without --data-type option
     * will compute the optimized data types
     * may require more than 16 Gig of RAM, if data goes back to the 1950s or earlier
   * runs the cwdaily and cwgame parsers to generate csv files
-    * cwdaily creates player per game statistics
-    * cwgame creates team per game statistics
     * see the "Parsers for Retrosheet" section below
   * all data in the `data/retrosheet/raw` is parsed
   * collects the results into one DataFrame for cwdaily and one DataFrame for cwgame